zbar1212/CARTP-Repository/README.md

 #Usage of VPN
   - First, log into the contain and use OpenVPN by changing directory to 'VPN-Service' and then use 'bash VPNStart.sh' to start VPN to connect to TryHackMe
   - Second, the container should read 'Initialization Sequence Completed' at the end and leave that command line open
+  - Third, Open another powershell and log into server again (starts a second command line)
-  - Third, Open another command line and relogin into the same container
+  - Fourth, change directory into 'CARTP-Repository' and 'Pod and Container Usage' and relogin into same container that was used

 #Load attack Tools
   - Once logged into the same container of the second command line window: